Doesn’t teaching about puberty invite promiscuous activity among kids?

 Sexuality education, even puberty education, is sometimes viewed as a controversial, divisive topic because it can provoke strong, divergent opinions about the best way to teach the subject, or whether it should be taught at all.
 Educators may fear that conflict with parents or community groups might spread to other educational programs.

-- One in four girls in the United States will become pregnant by age 20.
+- One in four girls and one in seven boys have been sexually abused by age 18.

-- Twenty percent have had sexual intercourse in the previous three months.
+- One in eight has had sexual intercourse in the previous three months.

-- Six percent said they had their first sexual intercourse prior to age 13.
+- Four percent had their first sexual intercourse before age 13.

-- Six percent said they had been forced to have sexual intercourse when they did not want to.
+- One in twenty had been forced to have sexual intercourse when they did not want to.